Issues Involved When Receiving Survivor Benefits

 However, under a special rule, a worker has to work only for one and one-half years in the three years before his death to have his relatives and dependents eligible for the said benefits.

 The limit to the amount of survivor benefits a family may receive generally differs in each situation.
-But typically, it is between 150 and 180 percent of the deceased’s benefit amount.
+However, typically, it is between 150 and 180 percent of the deceased’s benefit amount.

 When calculating the percentage of this benefit, the Social Security Administration uses the deceased worker’s basic benefit amount.
 The percentage depends on the survivors’ ages and relationship to the worker.